-- (d) If a school district, county superintendent of schools, or charter school finds merit in a complaint, or the Superintendent finds merit in an appeal, the school district, county superintendent of schools, or charter school shall provide a remedy to all affected pupils, parents, and guardians, which, to the greatest extent possible, shall be implemented by the beginning of the school year following submission of the complaint the date that a remedy is determined and, if not by that time, then during the school year following submission of the complaint.
-If an appeal has merit, the remedy required by the Superintendent shall include the school district, charter school, or county superintendent of schools filing a corrective action plan with the Superintendent, subject to approval by the state board, to remedy the finding of noncompliance. the date that a remedy is determined. - (e) Information regarding the requirements of this article shall be included in the annual notification distributed to pupils, parents and guardians, employees, and other interested parties pursuant to Section 4622 of Title 5 of the California Code of Regulations or any successor regulation. - (f) School districts, county superintendents of schools, and charter schools shall establish local policies and procedures to implement the provisions of this section on or before June 30, 2014. - 26 SEC.
-22. If the Commission on State Mandates determines that this act contains costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made pursuant to Part 7 (commencing with Section 17500) of Division 30 4 of Title 2 of the Government Code.
+- (b) A complaint may be filed anonymously if the complaint provides evidence or information leading to evidence to support an allegation of noncompliance with the requirements of this article. - (c) A complainant not satisfied with the decision of a school district, county superintendent of schools, or charter school may appeal the decision to the Superintendent and shall receive a written appeal decision within 60 days of the Superintendent's receipt of the appeal. - (d) If a school district, county superintendent of schools, or charter school finds merit in a complaint, or the Superintendent finds merit in an appeal, the school district, county superintendent of schools, or charter school shall provide a remedy to all affected pupils, parents, and guardians, which, to the greatest extent possible, shall be implemented by the beginning of the school year following submission of the complaint and, if not by that time, then during the school year following submission of the complaint.
+If an appeal has merit, the remedy required by the Superintendent shall include the school district, charter school, or county superintendent of schools filing a corrective action plan with the Superintendent, subject to approval by the state board, to remedy the finding of noncompliance. - (e) Information regarding the requirements of this article shall be included in the annual notification distributed to pupils, parents and guardians, employees, and other interested parties pursuant to Section 4622 of Title 5 of the California Code of Regulations or any successor regulation. - (f) School districts, county superintendents of schools, and charter schools shall establish local policies and procedures to implement the provisions of this section on or before June 30, 40 2014.

+SEC.
+22. If the Commission on State Mandates determines that this act contains costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made pursuant to Part 7 (commencing with Section 17500) of Division 4 of Title 2 of the Government Code.